diamant3/SYSIG/README.md

 This is a small and simple GUI tool to gather your computer's information using Python.

-This project is just for fun and to learn Python and DearPyGui, It's mostly copy and paste(check [credits](#credits)) hehe :sweat_smile:
 > Maybe no need for sample, Check the [sample image](res/sample.png)(outdated) if you want to see.

 ## Run